World Cup: Wales fans ride on World Cup rollercoaster

 "Research shows that the more closely we identify with a team - what psychologists sometimes call identity fusion - the more our bodies experience stress and anxiety when we watch the game," he said.

-"And so, this World Cup will already have been more stressful than useful for Wales fans, because or how much more prominent football is in the country these days and because the feeling of closeness or even being part of the team is so central to their success - of 'together stronger'."
+"And so, this World Cup will already have been more stressful than useful for Wales fans, because of how much more prominent football is in the country these days and because the feeling of closeness or even being part of the team is so central to their success - of 'together stronger'."

 With this being the case, he believes resuming the tag of "underdog" may actually benefit the side and supporters versus England.